 Community-led plazas are a key component of PBOT’s Safe Streets Initiative, PBOT’s Covid-19 response framework.
 As Portland begins to emerge from the pandemic, the bureau will continue its work connecting communities and supporting economic recovery and reinvestment as we work toward a more resilient, sustainable, and equitable future.

-Additional plaza locations are still in various stages of planning and are expected to open over the course of the summer.
+Some Summer 2021 plaza sites may be closed or hibernated for the winter season.
 Follow PBOT on Twitter, Instagram, and Facebook for the latest updates on new plazas and events.

 Dream Street Plaza